 Application Period Now Open for $500 Million Clean School Bus Rebate Program

-- Local governmental entities that provide bus service, such as public school districts
+- Local or state governmental entities that provide bus service, such as public school districts.

 Older Bus Replacement

 The rebates require an older bus be replaced in the process, with specific requirements dependent on the new bus’s fuel type.
 Older buses that will be scrapped must:

 - Be vehicle model year 2010 or older and powered by diesel, with some exceptions for applicants applying for new electric school buses.
 For the zero emission school bus replacements, if the fleet does not have diesel buses older than 2010, the fleet can either:

 - Scrap 2010 or older buses powered by a fuel other than diesel (i.e. gasoline or propane); or

 - Scrap, sell, or donate a 2011 or newer internal combustion engine buses.

 - Have a gross vehicle weight rating of 10,001 lbs. or more.